The Dynamic City: Futures for the Past

 The Initiative on Cities is delighted to open registration for The Dynamic City: Futures for the Past.
-Co-hosted alongside Historic New England and the Boston University American and New England Studies Program, this two-day conference will explore the unique role preservation plays in 21st century cities.
-Click here to register now!
-As cities grow and innovate, […]
+Co-hosted alongside Historic New England and the Boston University American and New England Studies Program, this two-day conference will explore the unique role preservation plays in 21st-century cities.
+As cities grow and innovate, preserving historic character while balancing sustainability, […]

 IOC Releases 2015 Menino Survey of Mayors

-The Boston University Initiative on Cities today released the 2015 Menino Survey of Mayors.
-The Survey, now in its second year, delves into mayoral needs and priorities, policy views and relationships with their key partners, including other levels of government.
-Based on interviews with 89 sitting American mayors from cities of all sizes, affluence and […]
+In January 2016, the Boston University Initiative on Cities released the 2015 Menino Survey of Mayors.
+The Survey, now in its second year, delves into mayoral needs and priorities, policy views, and relationships with their key partners, including other levels of government.
+Based on interviews with 89 sitting American mayors from cities of all sizes, […]

 Urban Seminar Series: Urban Energy Systems